Budesonide (budesonide tablet, film coated, extended release) Dailymed

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Budesonide extended-release tablets and other medicines may affect each other causing side effects.

+Especially tell your healthcare provider if you take another medicine that contains corticosteroids for other conditions, such as allergies or asthma.
 Know the medicines you take.
 Keep a ul of them to show your healthcare provider and pharmacist when you get a new medicine.

 How should I take budesonide extended-release tablets?